Who We Are

 Director-at-Large, Rayanna Santiago

-Ray is grateful and excited to join the COEO Board of Directors!
-This year she’s completing her Bachelor of Education at York University, and coaching boxing and Muay Thai to youth.
-During the summer, Ray is a program leader for Headwaters Wilderness Program where she prepares and guides wilderness experiences.
+Ray is grateful and excited to collaborate with COEO’s Board of Directors for her second year as Director at Large!
+This year she hopes to connect northwestern Ontario educators, universities, and organizations with the COEO community.
+Ray is a secondary school teacher, outdoor educator, and retired Muay Thai coach, and she’s currently a graduate student in the Master of Education program specializing in Environmental and Sustainability Education at Lakehead University.
+Her current academic interests are on how place-based, post-secondary education supports students in developing an environmental ethic of care and meaningful relationships with our non-human kin.
 In her spare time, Ray can be found somewhere in the woods, whether it be on a canoe in a backcountry lake, in a tent under fall foliage, or attempting to snowboard and cross country ski through snowy terrain.
 Ray is always eager to further her abilities as an outdoor educator and loves finding opportunities to learn from and with our non-human kin.

 Membership Secretary, Lee McArthur

-I am thrilled to be on the board of COEO and look forward to working with the amazing COEO team and membership to further these goals through supporting and building this wonderful organization.
+I am thrilled to be on the board and committed to supporting the important work of COEO and COEO’s Pathways journal.
+I look forward to working with the amazing COEO team and membership to further these goals, supporting and building the organization.